sunwoo101/OOP-Assignment/part2/Questions.md

 Meld (meldmerge.org), DiffMerge, Visual Studio Code.

 6. In a merged source code file, how does Git let you know there is a conflict?<br>
 On Github Desktop it notifies you that there is a merge conflict and offers you to open the merge conflict in Visual Studio Code.
 When opening the file in Visual Studio Code it will highlight where the merge conflict is and the differences so you can choose which change to keep.
+There are markers to show which file has a merge conflict and which lines are conflicting.

 7. What are the steps you can take to resolve Git conflicts?<br>
 Use a merge tool to find out where the merge conflict is then talk to your team members to find out which change/s to keep.